SumoLogic/sumologic-documentation/docs/manage/partitions-and-data-tiers/index.md

 ---
 slug: /manage/partitions-and-data-tiers
+title: Partitions and Data Tiers
 ---

-# Partitions and Data Tiers

 Creating a partition allows you to improve search performance by searching over a smaller number of messages.
 Use the Partitions page to set up and manage partitions.
 To access the Partitions page, go to **Manage Data** \> **Logs** \> **Partitions**.